AlexandrUkr/templater/README.md

-# php template class
+# Fast Templater
-php template class
+Fast php template class

 Example of use: